 - Add the Essential Oils: I like using a dropper like this for measuring my oils.
 Don’t add the essential oils before you heat everything up because they will evaporate and not be as strong.

 How Should I Use This?
 First of all, natural deodorants really work best on thoroughly cleaned armpits.
 So when you’re in the shower, don’t just graze your pits with a loofa; really get in there with a bar of soap and make sure they are clean!
 I find it’s best to apply this deodorant right after I get out of the shower (I have never had it sting after shaving my pits) and before I put any clothes on, but you could apply it once you’re dressed too.
-(It won’t leave any white marks on your clothes like traditional deodorant sticks, and it’s not so oily so that it will leave grease stains on your clothes.)
+(It won’t leave any white marks on your clothes like traditional deodorant sticks, and it’s not so oily so that it will leave grease stains on your clothes either.)
 Scoop a pea sized amount onto your fingertips and rub into your pits.
 With the leftover residue on my fingertips, I usually smooth out any flyaway hairs on the top of my head and rub the rest into my hands to soften them up.
 I typically don’t reapply throughout the day, but if you’re worried about stinking, it might be a good idea.

 How Can I Make This Recipe More Manly?
 I have not yet made this deodorant for my husband, but I’d like to someday, and I will update this post when I do.
 In the meantime, to make this recipe into a version fit for a manly man who likes manly smelling things, I would use all of the same ingredients except for the lavender and honeysuckle oil.
-If you take those out, the tea tree oil might be a little overpowering, so you could add sandalwood oil, cedarwood oil, vanilla oil, patchouli oil, or any other scent you fancy to find the scent combination that works for you.
+If you take those out, the tea tree oil might be a little overpowering, so you could add sandalwood oil, cedarwood oil, vanilla oil, patchouli oil, or any other scent combination that works for you.

 Is There an Adjustment Period?
 If you’ve been using an aluminum based deodorant for awhile, you’ll need to “detox” for a bit before your body fully adjusts.
 With your antiperspirant deodorant, your pits weren’t allowed to sweat freely.
 Now they are, and they will have a lot of toxins to eliminate.
 So you may initially see a large amount of perspiration as your body adjusts.
 After awhile, however, things will taper off and you’ll settle in to a new normal.
 I’ve also heard that your pits might be a little sensitive at first, but I haven’t personally experienced that myself.
 If this happens to you, you might want to make a batch with about half of the recommended baking soda and go really easy on the tea tree oil, which is probably what’s irritating you.